wbotelhos/raty/README.txt

  * path:         'img                                             // Path of images.
  * readOnly:     false                                            // read-only or not.
  * scoreName:    'score'                                          // The name of target score.
- * showCancel:   false                                            // Show a button to cancel the rating or not.
+ * size:         16                                               // The icons size.
  * starHalf:     'star-half.png'                                  // The image of the half star.
  * starOff:      'star-off.png'                                   // Name of the star image on.
  * starOn:       'star-on.png'                                    // Name of the star image on.
  * start:        0                                                // Start with a score value.
+ * width:        null                                             // The container width of the stars.
  *
  *
  * Usage with default values: